GuilBlack/LNEngine/README.md

 - Bindless textures
 - Simple camera system
 - Simple skybox
+- Texture loading in async

 ## Next steps

 - Make a better interface with ImGui
 - Make a resource loader
 - Shader Spirv caching + just shader cache in general
-- Better gestion of command buffers

 ## How it works